Artists’ Benevolent Fund

 Purpose

-The Artists’ Benevolent Fund provides modest but useful one-off financial assistance to Australian visual artists in crisis as a result of fire, flood, storm, serious illness, major accident, declared state or national emergencies, or some other unexpected catastrophic experience.
+The Artists’ Benevolent Fund hopes to provide modest but useful one-off financial artistic practice assistance to Australian visual artists in crisis as a result of fire, flood, storm, serious illness, major accident, declared state or national emergencies, or some other unexpected catastrophic experience.

-It is not intended that the Fund should be used merely as a means of coping with current financial needs or to pay outstanding debts.
-Nor is it available for the purchase of equipment or to develop new work.
+It is not intended that the Fund should be used as a means of coping with current financial needs, to pay outstanding debts or to fund a project.
 Rather, the aim of the Fund is to support artists experiencing some form of crisis to continue to maintain their artistic practice, despite the debilitating experience that has befallen them.

 The Fund might receive requests from:

-• Artists who have suffered a major injury in their studio
+• Artists who have recently suffered a major injury in their studio

 • Artists suffering illnesses that impact on their ability to maintain their artistic practice

-• Artists severely impacted in their practice by a declared state or national emergency, such as losing a critical work opportunity as the result of an event or activity cancelled because of COVID-19.
+• Artists severely impacted in their practice by a recently declared state or national emergency.

 History